Psharp1004/E-Commerce-Website/README.md

 # E-Commerce-Website
 CS4HC3 Project

+This is an ecommerce website (ABC.com) written in HTML, CSS, Javascript/JQuery and Bootstrap.
+It is focused on having an interface that is both appealing and user-friendly.

+## Tools
+Sublime Text

 ## Instructions
 The homepage of our website is index.html.
 This is the page a customer would see on arrival to our website.
 It contains the navigation bar that contains features of the website which would be present on all pages.